Is a Nonprofit LLC Possible?

 All states, including Nevada, will require you to file articles of organization.
 It may include the name of the LLC, nature of management, name of the agent, name and address of each member, and dissolution date.

-An operating agreement outlines the rules, regulations, and provisions of your LLC.
-It protects the limited liability status of the business, puts into writing the verbal agreements between the members, and ensures that you have control over the operations of the LLC.
+An operating agreement outlines the LLC’s rules, regulations, and provisions.
+It protects the limited liability status of the business, puts into writing the verbal agreements between the members, and ensures that you have control over the LLC’s operations.

 A certificate of good standing or certificate of existence proves that an LLC is legally authorized to conduct business in a particular state.
-It shows that a company successfully complied with the obligations required by the jurisdiction of the state of its operations.
+It shows that a company successfully complied with the obligations required by the jurisdiction of the state where it operates.

 • Name of the organization